 their service obligations.
 Residents are required to work one minor holiday

-(i.e. Labor Day, Memorial Day, and Martin Luther King Day) and one major
+(i.e. Labor Day or Memorial Day) and one major

 holiday (Christmas, Thanksgiving, New Year’s).